Eleventh Judicial District Court

-The mission of the Eleventh Judicial District Court Program is to provide judicial intervention, treatment and intensive supervision to individuals who have committed criminal acts as a direct or indirect result of their mental illness.
-By providing the multi-disciplinary approach these individuals will become productive, sober law-abiding citizens.
+The mission of the Eleventh Judicial District Court’s Treatment Court Program is to provide judicial intervention, treatment, and intensive supervision to individuals who have committed criminal acts as a direct or indirect result of their mental illness.
+By providing this muti-disciplinary approach these individuals will become productive, sober law-abiding citizens.

 Goals and Objectives